caleb-sideras/temporary-framework-starter/src/app/blog/_markdown/building_temporary.md

 Based on the some of the ideas outligned above we need a backend language that has good templating, a front-end framework that can have state be initialized on the server and tools to aid this interaction.
 I chose Go, Templ, Lit-Elements, HTMX and some code I cobbled up together.

-- **HTMX**: Allows you to perform AJAX requests which return HTML that be injected in the DOM
+- **HTMX**: Allows you to perform AJAX requests which return HTML that can be injected in the DOM
 - **Lit-Elements**: Builds on-top of native browser web-components but with property based reactivity
 - **Go**: Well the greatest language on earth
 - **Templ**: Go-like syntax for HTML templating